 The Liturgical Choir provides music for the Sunday 4 p.m.
 Liturgies at the Church of the Gesu as well as all-university Liturgies.
 Because of Marquette’s Jesuit identity, this choir embodies and exemplifies the four components of the university’s mission: that of faith, leadership, excellence, and service.
 In addition, the Liturgical Choir is a faith community: students support one another and grow in faith together.

 Membership is by audition and is open to undergraduate and graduate students

-The choir has sung in concert with nationally-known liturgical composer Dan Schutte and for Archbishop Desmond Tutu upon his receipt of the Pere Marquette Award in 2003.
-The choir also performs two annual concerts: the December Lessons and Carols concert - a collaborative event including the Marquette Chorus, Chamber Choir, and the Naturals (a small men's ensemble) - and the spring concert in April.
-The Liturgical Choir also sings the national anthem at men's basketball games, collaborates with other choirs for Sunday liturgies on campus, participates in service projects throughout the year, and sings at area parishes twice a year.
-All members go on retreat in the beginning of the fall and spring semester in order to get to know one another, pray together, relax, sing and have fun.
+The choir performs two annual concerts: the December Lessons and Carols concert - a fall concert that has varied through the years from Lessons and Carols concert to a St. Cecilia Hymn Festival traditionally in collaboration with the Marquette University Chorus and an independantly held spring concert in April.
+The Liturgical Choir also collaborates with other music ministers for Sunday liturgies on campus, participates in service projects throughout the year, and sings at area parishes twice a year.
+All members go on retreat in the beginning of the fall and spring semester in order to bond with one another, pray together through the use of Taizé and guided prayer, relax, sing and have fun.

 Thomas Koester, the Director of the Liturgical Choir, holds a Master of Fine Arts degree in music from Carnegie-Mellon University and a Master of Church Music from Scarritt Graduate School, Nashville, TN.